-- 3. A vicinity map, or maps, on copies of 7.5-minute U. S. Geological Survey (USGS) quadrangle maps, county maps, scaled aerial photographs, or other suitable maps, clearly showing the location of all temporary and permanent elements of the project, including the drilling pad, reserve and mud pit(s), production and storage facilities, access road(s), pipeline(s), coffer dam(s), equipment ramp(s), borrow pit(s), disposal area(s), staging area(s), etc. The map(s) must show the project area in relation to nearby wells, access roads, highways and other roads, and other pertinent features.
+3. A vicinity map, or maps, on copies of 7.5-minute U. S. Geological Survey (USGS) quadrangle maps, county maps, scaled aerial photographs, or other suitable maps, clearly showing the location of all temporary and permanent elements of the project, including the drilling pad, reserve and mud pit(s), production and storage facilities, access road(s), pipeline(s), coffer dam(s), equipment ramp(s), borrow pit(s), disposal area(s), staging area(s), etc. The map(s) must show the project area in relation to nearby wells, access roads, highways and other roads, and other pertinent features.
 The distance to the nearest well site (restored or unrestored) must be shown on the map or provided in other discussions about the proposed activity.
 A ground survey is not required to obtain this map information.
-Identify all base maps, e.g. Fort Worth, Texas 7.5-minute USGS quadrangle, etc. - 4.
-Plan, profile, and cross-section views of all work (fills, excavations, structures, etc.), both permanent and temporary, in, or adjacent to, waters of the U.S., including wetlands, and a description of the proposed activities and structures, including the drilling pad, reserve and mud system (including the type of drilling fluid being used) and pit(s), production and storage facilities, access road(s), pipeline(s), coffer dam(s), equipment ramp(s), borrow pit(s), disposal area(s), staging area(s), and other project related areas within the USACE permit area(s).
+Identify all base maps, e.g. Fort Worth, Texas 7.5-minute USGS quadrangle, etc.

+4. Plan, profile, and cross-section views of all work (fills, excavations, structures, etc.), both permanent and temporary, in, or adjacent to, waters of the U.S., including wetlands, and a description of the proposed activities and structures, including the access road(s), coffer dam(s), equipment ramp(s), borrow pit(s), disposal area(s), staging area(s), and other project related areas within the USACE permit area(s).
 This is to include the acreage of wetlands and/or linear feet of stream to be adversely impacted by all project features.
-The permit area(s) includes all waters of the U.S. affected by activities associated with the project, as well as any additional area of non-waters of the U.S. in the immediate vicinity of, directly associated with, and/or affected by, activities in waters of the U.S. The USACE permit area(s) includes associated drilling pads, reserve and mud pits. production and storage facilities, access roads, pipelines, coffer dams, equipment ramps, borrow pits, disposal areas, staging areas, etc. in most cases where they are proposed associated with an exploration and/or production well.
-The description of the proposed access roads must include such information as the height, width, and length of the road, width of the cleared right-of-way, location of each crossing of a water of the U.S., size and spacing of culverts and bridges, and location and dimensions of roadside borrow ditches. - 5.
-The volume of material proposed to be discharged into, and excavated from, waters of the U.S. and the proposed type and source of the material.
+The permit area(s) includes all waters of the U.S. affected by activities associated with the project, as well as any additional area of non-waters of the U.S. in the immediate vicinity of, directly associated with, and/or affected by, activities in waters of the U.S.

+5. The volume of material proposed to be discharged into, and excavated from, waters of the U.S. and the proposed type and source of the material.